EliasSchaut/ilias_survey2latex/README.md

-# ilias_survey2latex
+# ilias_survey2latex (WIP)
-Fast made converter that turns exported ilias_surveys into a beautiful latex code
+Fast and bad made converter that turns exported ilias_surveys into a beautiful latex code.